EOEPCA/workshop/07_app_package/docs/alice.md

 }
 ```

-## Result inspection
-The output files are saved in a new directory generated during the `cwltool` execution.
+The output files are saved in a new folder generated during the `cwltool` execution.
 Inside this directory, you will find:
 * `catalog.json` file
 * `S2A_10TFK_20220524_0_L2A` subdirectory, containing the output TIF water mask (`otsu.tif`) and its related STAC Item
 * `S2B_10TFK_20210713_0_L2A` subdirectory, containing the output TIF water mask (`otsu.tif`) and its related STAC Item